ain/fat_free_crm/README.md

 Tests can easily be run by typing 'rake' but please note that they do take a while to run!
 Alternatively, you can see the test build status over at our [travis page](http://travis-ci.org/fatfreecrm/fat_free_crm)

+### Docker Compose

+Docker Compose is fine-tuned for macOS making it possible to setup the project for development in 4 steps:

+1. At the project root, start all services

+        $ docker-compose up

+2. Once bundling has finished, log in to the container

+        $ docker-compose exec web bash -l

+3. Inside the container, run database migrations

+        $ cd /home/app
+        $ bundle exec rake db:migrate

+4. Run Fat Free CRM setup

+        $ bundle exec rake ffcrm:setup

 ## Main contributors